 What do you do when your data science team needs to perform read-only data warehouse queries against your mission-critical online transaction and batch processing database?
-Our customer Getty Images had exactly this problem with their production AWS deployment of SQL Server 2014 AlwaysOn on EC2 instances.
+One of our customers, a global multimedia company, had exactly this problem with their production AWS deployment of SQL Server 2014 AlwaysOn on EC2 instances.
 Their data science team was performing read-only queries over 4 terabytes of historical data.
 These queries are ad-hoc and look at multiple months of historical data for analysis.
 The queries would consume all available I/O on the production databases environment and impede the performance of the primary workload.
 This blog talks about how we helped them solve this problem by nightly copying and restoring their daily backup files to an Amazon Linux 2 server using the i3.8xlarge EC2 instance with SQL Server 2017 for Linux.

 Our customer tried using Resource Governor to control the performance hit by the competing workloads.
 Although the primary workload was able to maintain their mission-critical recovery time and recovery point objective service level agreements, the data science team was frustrated due to slow query performance.
 They were running with SQL Server 2014 AlwaysOn Availability Groups on EC2 instances with passive secondary replicas.
 The “obvious” solution would be to convert the passive replica to a read-only replica, but not without cost and risk.
 Here were some of the solutions we considered before deciding on a different route: